Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 12:30 PM — Getting Started

-I’ll arrive as your day starts to unfold, capturing the details that tell your story:
+I’ll arrive as your day begins to unfold.
+I’ll capture the details that tell your story:

 Dress, shoes, and rings